Contents

 At a glance: Affordable cloud-based helpdesk with a free plan, team collaboration tools, and basic AI automation through Freddy AI.
 Limited native eCommerce marketplace integrations.

-Freshdesk, part of the Freshworks suite, offers a balance of functionality and affordability that makes it popular with small and mid-sized businesses.
-It includes ticket management, team collaboration tools, a self-service portal, and basic AI automation through its Freddy AI engine.
+Freshdesk (part of the Freshworks suite) offers a balance of functionality and affordability that’s made it popular with small and mid-sized businesses.
+It includes ticket management, team collaboration tools, a self-service portal, and basic AI automation through the Freddy AI engine.

-For handling eCommerce customer complaints, Freshdesk provides useful features like canned responses, automatic ticket assignment, and collision detection (so two agents do not accidentally respond to the same complaint).
-Its marketplace includes integrations for Shopify and WooCommerce, though native marketplace integrations for Amazon and eBay are limited compared to eCommerce-specific tools like eDesk.
+For complaint handling specifically, Freshdesk gives you useful basics: canned responses, automatic ticket assignment, and collision detection (so two agents don’t accidentally respond to the same complaint simultaneously).
+Its marketplace includes integrations for Shopify and WooCommerce, though native marketplace integrations for Amazon and eBay are limited compared to what eCommerce-specific tools provide out of the box.

-Freshdesk’s free tier makes it an accessible starting point for small sellers handling low complaint volumes, but teams managing customer complaints across multiple marketplaces may find the integration gaps frustrating as they scale.
-Without native access to marketplace order data, agents often need to look up complaint details manually.
+The free tier makes it an accessible starting point for small sellers handling low complaint volumes.
+But teams managing complaints across multiple marketplaces typically find the integration gaps frustrating as they scale.
+Without native access to marketplace order data, agents end up doing manual lookups, which defeats the point of a helpdesk in the first place.

 • Multi-channel ticketing with email, chat, phone, and social support